maxgmarin/pupmapper/README.md

 ## Installation

 You will need to install both the `pupmapper` python package and ensure that the [genmap](https://github.com/cpockrandt/genmap) software is installed (available on your $PATH environmental variable.)
+If conda is used for installation software dependencies are installed automatically

 ### Install locally
 `pupmapper` can be installed by cloning this repository and installing with `pip`.

 ```
 git clone git@github.com:maxgmarin/pupmapper.git